Hyundai Motor Group says to launch wage peak system from 2016

 Under such a system, an employee’s wages reach a peak and then begin to decline as retirement nears.

-The world’s fifth-largest auto group, which includes Hyundai Motor Co (005380.KS) and Kia Motors Corp (000270.KS), said in a statement that the plan was the company’s response to “a social need for creating jobs for the youth and stabilizing employment conditions.”
+The world’s fifth-largest auto group, which includes Hyundai Motor Co and Kia Motors Corp, said in a statement that the plan was the company’s response to “a social need for creating jobs for the youth and stabilizing employment conditions.”